 Our performance reflected the overall economic climate, impact of strategic steps implemented during the last few years and our position as a key supplier to, the growing white goods and dielectrics segments.
-Total production (including for captive consumption) during the year was over 7.5 % higher at 30,298 MT (28,190 MT previous year) while net sales at Rs.354.84 Crores was about 2.5 % higher.
-Exports were lower at Rs.614.16 lacs (Rs.829.37 lacs previous year).
-Selling prices remained under pressure; production costs were controlled with productivity enhancements.
-Interest and other finance costs were lower at Rs.1858.27 lacs against Rs.1985.83 lacs in the previous year.
-Profit before Depreciation, exceptional items and tax was Rs.1343.09 lacs (Rs.1417.32 lacs previous year).
-Depreciation of Rs.1221.34 lacs (Rs.1268.43 lacs) results in a profit before exceptional income and tax of Rs.121.75 lacs against Rs.148.89 lacs in the previous year.
-There is no significant, as defined, change in key financial ratios compared to the previous financial year.
+Post a lackluster first quarter, with effective total loss of productive time, the rest of the year saw a rebound in demand conditions and total production (including for captive consumption) during the year was lower by only 6% at 28,478 MT (30,298 MT).
+Net sales of an improved product mix was 5.2% higher at Rs.373.35 Crores.
+Exports were higher at Rs.954.51 lacs (Rs.614.16 lacs previous year) with Biax Division near doubling export value and Coex division at near previous year levels.
+SOPs were put in place at manufacturing units to ensure safe operations through the pandemic; production costs were controlled with productivity enhancements.
+Interest and other finance costs were lower at Rs.1731.52 lacs against Rs.1858.27 lacs in the previous year.
+Profit before Depreciation, exceptional items and tax was Rs.2594.34 lacs (Rs.1343.09 lacs previous year).
+Depreciation of Rs.1239.69 lacs (Rs.1221.34 lacs) results in a profit before exceptional income and tax of Rs.1354.65 lacs against Rs.121.75 lacs in the previous year.
+Changes in key financial ratios (net profit margin from 0.34% to 3.63% and interest coverage from 1.07 to 1.75), as a consequence of improved operating and financial performance and reduction in total borrowing, reflect a significant (as defined) improvement over the previous year.